innocenzi/tailwindcss-theming/docs/extending.md

 <span class="font-title">Ohayo</span>
 ```

-This feature opens the gate to really powerful theming, as you can now theming basically any Tailwind utility with CSS properties.
+This feature opens the gate to really powerful theming, as you can now theme basically any Tailwind utility with CSS properties.

 ## Prefixes